cyberwatchdoug/learn-to-devsecops/kubernetes/part-2-monitoring.md

     # Use your storage class (e.g., longhorn, nfs-client)
     storageClassName: "local-path"  # Adjust to your setup

-defaultRules:
-  create: false  # Disable default rules that don't work with k3s
+# Optional to disable default rules
+#defaultRules:
+#  create: false

 # K3s-specific service monitor configuration
 # Only scrape kubelet to avoid duplicate metrics